Strilya/folklorovich/README.md

 3. Create a new application
 4. Copy the "Access Key"

-### 6. Populate Folklore Database
+### 6. Verify Folklore Database

-Edit `content/folklore_database.json` and add your 75 folklore entries following the schema (see below).
+The database is pre-populated with 20 elite Russian superstitions.
+Review `content/folklore_database.json` to see the entries.

 ### 7. Test Local Generation